ipvm-wg/homestar/homestar-functions/README.md

 cargo build -p homestar-functions-test --target wasm32-unknown-unknown --profile release-wasm-fn
 ```

-Guest Wasm modules will be generated within the top-level `homestar` directory:
+Guest Wasm modules will be generated in the top-level `homestar` directory:
 `./target/wasm32-unknown-unknown/release-wasm-fn/homestar_functions_test.wasm`.

 Sadly, this module is **not yet** an actual `component`.
 But, we can leverage